Quick access

 Feature Comparison

 The DACH C2C market is dominated by legacy platforms built before smartphones. eBay and Kleinanzeigen require email signup, allow professional sellers, and charge fees.
-Shack is building toward a fully autonomous marketplace where AI handles the entire transaction lifecycle end-to-end.
+Shack is building toward an AI-native marketplace designed to handle the entire transaction lifecycle end-to-end.

 | Platform | Market | 0% Fees | Apple SSO | AI Stack | Auction | C2C Only | Map | All Cat. |